Jayden-boop/WRO-2025/README.md

    - Verify tower is vertical and stable
    - Test camera field of view clearance
 3. **Mount Pi Camera**
-   - Install Pi Camera in fixed mount position on tower
+   - Install Pi Camera in fixed mount position on tower using double sided tape
    - Connect CSI ribbon cable to Raspberry Pi
    - Route cable carefully to avoid interference with moving parts
    - Verify camera orientation and focus adjustment